branaway/Japid/readme.txt

 * Version History:

+2011/6/14: V0.8.5
+    1. new feature(experimental): invoke tags with named arguments: `tag myTag(name="my name", age=20).
+If one argument is named, all must be named.
+Missed args default to nulls.
 2011/6/11: V0.8.4.8:
     1. bug fix: the htmlentities.properties file was not included in ant build causing escape() to fail.
     2. improvement: excluded the JDT core jar from the final module package to reduce the size.